 If this is true, then it is good news: that which Jesus calls us to become in order to enter the kingdom of heaven is something we’ve already been, something still deep within.
 But here’s the interesting thing about this verse: Jesus calls us to change in order to become like children.
 He implies that we are not already this way, that it is not our default state.

-To change and become childlike in this sense is not to regress, not to abandon maturity or rationality or discernment (Paul later bemoans the follies of adults who exhibit such childishness).
+To change and be more like children in this sense is not to regress, not to abandon maturity or rationality or discernment (Paul later bemoans the follies of adults who exhibit such childishness).
 Rather, we are to draw deeper within ourselves, closer to that inborn center—which is to say, closer to God.
 And once we unearth that childlikeness, we can connect it back to our grown-up selves, transforming into a more integrated whole, tapping into a smallness and a nearness that we will never outgrow.